How to Generate Cash Flow Reports from Xero When the API Doesn’t Offer It (Yet)

 Screenshot of Xero financial services partnership form with email, name, organization, and location input fields.

-Xero’s standard Accounting API provides endpoints for core reports:
+Xero’s standard Accounting API provides endpoints for core reports such as:

 • GET /Reports/ProfitAndLoss